-We like to complain about how much space photos take up on a phone, but as a photographer, they're going to take up even more space on your computer.
+We like to complain about how much space photos take up on a phone, but as a photographer, they’re going to take up even more storage on your computer.

 From RAW files to edits and uncompressed high definition shots, images are almost certainly taking a chunk out of your machine’s capacity.
 This is undesirable for more than a few reasons.

 All the photos will force your computer to run slower, make it harder to install the programs you need and be stuck in one place.

 Alternatively, you can move your photos to an external drive.
 This drive is just like the one in your computer, except that it’s portable and expands your available storage.

 From traditional HDDs (hard disk drives) to modern SSDs (solid-state drives), a little storage to a lot, there’s definitely something to meet your needs.

 In this article, we’ll list the best external drives for photos to save you time exploring.
 Keep reading for more!